MartijnMGit/MartinsCloud/README.md

 - Cloud infrastructure design and deployment on AWS
 - Security best practices: IAM, SSL, secure database access
 - Scalable, resilient architecture using multiple AZs
+- Multi-app integration and application-level routing for different endpoints
+- Load balancing and traffic management using ALB
+- ACM certificate integration and HTTPS redirection
 - Ability to take a project from local development → production in the cloud
 - Strong design sense with custom graphics and UI polish
+- AWS Free Tier cost optimization and infrastructure simplification

 ---